Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it figuratively means losing track of or failing to follow a clue or trail.
-The phrase uses "scent" metaphorically, referring to tracking something or following a lead, so being "off the scent" means not being on the correct path, which is a figurative use of the word.
+The idiom uses "scent" metaphorically, referring to tracking something or following a lead, so being "off the scent" means not being on the correct path, which is a figurative use of the word.

 Origin: